What is the circular economy?

 How can you help as a consumer?

-The Circularity Report 2021 states that, globally, our circular impact on the economy is only at 8.6%.
+The Circularity Report 2021 states that, globally, our circular impact on the economy is only at 8.6% (read our article on the circular economy in Australia for more information).

 While we may not be there yet, there are small things that we can do to help.